-As part of the Strategy on a Page process a full review of Performance, Scrutiny, Partnerships, Welsh Language, Business Change, Risk and Equalities Team has taken place to ensure capacity exists to generate the information required to review service quality regularly.
-A quarterly business review style process is being designed, this is being done in collaboration with Elected Members and the Council is working with the WLGA and other Council's to ensure it is in line with the new Local Government and Elections Act 2021 requirements.
+Capacity has been built upon across support services as well as front line services.
+This includes strengthening how the Council uses information and data to review service performance.
+A quarterly business review style process is being designed (quarterly performance and improvement reviews (QPIRs)), this is being done in collaboration with Elected Members.
+The Council is working with the WLGA and other Council's to ensure it is working/transforming in line with the new Local Government and Elections Act 2021 requirements.